mtigas/django-staticutils/README.md

     hashstatic [options]

-    Collect static files from apps and other locations into the `HASHED_STATIC_ROOT` defined in settings, and adds a hash to each filename.
-(Used in conjunction with the {% cachebust %} template tag to map filenames to hashed filenames in templates.)
+    Collect static files from apps and other locations into `HASHED_STATIC_ROOT` and adds a hash to each filename.
+(Used in conjunction with the {% cachebust %} template tag.)

       -l, --link            Create a symbolic link to each file instead of copying.